In the modern age where self-thinking is sanctified, it isn't easy to make people believe blindly! (Basic requirements of the placebo effect)

 The placebo effect reflects an attempt to positively affect symptoms of diseases using nonactive substances that have nothing to do with the patient's illness.

-The mechanism of action of the placebo effect is autosuggestive, and therefore it requires a firm, almost blind belief!
+- The mechanism of action of the placebo effect is autosuggestive, and therefore, it requires a firm, almost unquestioning belief!
 The placebo effect (when it succeeds) strengthens the life-force energy.
 Quite similar to strong love or great happiness.

 Link: The placebo effect (Wikipedia)

-- The placebo effect is often used as a control group in clinical trials without the patient knowing whether he has received the true drug or the placebo substances.
+- The placebo effect is often used as a control group in clinical trials without the patient knowing whether he has received the actual drug or the placebo substances.

-- In my opinion, the placebo effect has not been scientifically proven from a lack of understanding of its mechanism of action, which requires adjustment in conducting the tests.
+- In my opinion, the placebo effect has not been scientifically proven due to a lack of understanding of its mechanism of action, which requires adjustment in conducting the tests.

 Very religious people exercise the same abilities, mainly because they believe.

-- We activate the meditation mechanism and improve our autosuggestive ability when we pray in complete faith.
-Life-force energy is the expression of the meditation mechanism.
+- When we pray in complete faith, we activate meditation and improve our autosuggestive ability.
+Life force energy is the expression of the meditation mechanism.

 Shamanic priests perform the autosuggestive treatment (kind of hypnosis), similar to a deep prayer!
 (Often using Ayawaska)

-- There are many similarities between shamanic rites, voodoo rites, and Indian and Aboriginal rites based on autosuggestion.
+- There are many similarities between shamanic, voodoo, and Indian and Aboriginal rites based on autosuggestion.
 Shamanic therapists perform a type of hypnosis - with the patient's consent and out of faith.

 The clergy may get angry at the comparison, but the link is a firm blind faith.